-- Antibiotics treat bacterial diseases only.
-You need to be relatively sure you are dealing with a bacterial disease before starting a treatment plan using antibiotics.
-If necessary, get a prescription from your flock veterinarian. - 2.
+- 1. Antibiotics treat bacterial diseases only.
+You need to be relatively sure you are dealing with a bacterial disease before starting a treatment plan using antibiotics. - 2.
 Use an antibiotic that is effective for treating the most likely bacterial cause of disease. - 3.
 Use an appropriate dose.
 Read the label and weigh the animal; do not under dose. - 4.
 Make sure that the infection is completely cleared to avoid antibiotic resistance developing.
 Most bacterial infections require antibiotic treatment for at least three to five days and in some cases much longer. - 5.
 Ensure that all withdrawal periods are followed. - 6.
-Complete your treatment record (Management Diary) with the following: - Animal Identification (ID) Date of treatment Weight of animal Disease being treated Name of drug administered Dose given and how Withdrawal time to be honoured - 7.
-When in doubt, contact your veterinarian.
+Complete your treatment record (Management Diary) with the following:

+Animal Identification (ID)

+- Date of treatment

+- Weight of animal

+- Disease being treated

+- Name of drug administered

+- Dose given and how

+- Withdrawal time to be honoured

+- 7. When in doubt, contact your veterinarian.